RosettaCommons/documentation/AMBRose.md

 For the full API, see the docstrings of AMBRose's modules and objects.
 These will be turned into readthedocs.io documentation eventually.

 ## System Requirements
-- Python 3.5+
+- Python 3.6+
 - [[PyRosetta|http://www.pyrosetta.org/]] (Python module)
 - AmberTools (version >= 16) with pytraj (Python module)
-- AMBER16+ executables, particularly:
+- Working versions of some AMBER16+ executables, particularly:
-  - sander
-  - PMEMD
+  - pmemd.cuda
   - tleap

 ### For legacy only (but also planned for future versions):